London skyline at dusk with Tower Bridge, the Shard and the City of London financial district illuminated

 9.8Location

-Why for business — Mandarin Oriental Hyde Park, London, occupies the 1889 Edwardian-baroque building on the corner of Knightsbridge and Hyde Park, one of the most-cinematic luxury-hotel facades in the city.
-The hotel was completely renovated in 2018-2019 (an £85-million programme that took the prop…
+Why for business: Mandarin Oriental Hyde Park, London, occupies the 1889 Edwardian-baroque building on the corner of Knightsbridge and Hyde Park, one of the most-cinematic luxury-hotel facades in the city.
+The hotel was completely renovated in 2018-2019 (an £85-million programme that finished in 2019).

 Best room: Royal Suite (multi-bedroom flagship) or Hyde Park Suite (entry-level Park-facing suite).